theNerd247/sermons/personal/identity/outline.md

 ## Grace

+The Second key is to begin grasping grace

 grace
 : favor shown to someone that is undeserved
 : doing something really good to someone when they deserve something really bad to happen to them
 : something that can't be payed back (the scary part)

+Some ways to grasp grace are:

+  * Be patient with people when they do something that irritates you or hurts you
+  * See people for who they are not what they do.
+  * (Might be the hardest) Allow other people to love on you _especially when you do something wrong_

-* Critical people have a hard time grasping grace - or worse: they reject it - because they always feel they have to prove themselves and their worth.
+Critical people have a hard time grasping grace - or worse: they reject it - because they always feel they have to prove themselves and their worth.

   * I have to be smart - I always have to create the best solution the fastest or there is something wrong with me